 Research

-To evaluate the social media for the Department, I read numerous books and conducted interviews with various College administrators to determine the needs of the Business Department.
+To evaluate the social media for the Business Administration Department, I read numerous books and conducted interviews with various College administrators to determine the needs of the Business Department.
 I also accessed research data bases to retrieve relevant data on the enrollment numbers.
 In addition, I had weekly meetings with my faculty sponsor to assess my progress.

-One text, Me 2.0 by Dan Schawbel, focuses on the effectiveness of personal branding.
+One text, Me 2.0: Build a Powerful Brand to Achieve Career Success by Dan Schawbel, focuses on the effectiveness of personal branding.
 The objective to consider is what personal branding is and how it is helpful within society.
 For the Department of Business Administration, creating a brand is essential to differentiating itself from its competition.
 After the Department discovers its brand, it should develop the message of the brand and send that message to prospective students, drawing on them as potential enrollees.
 For the Department, this means deciding on what benefits students receive (the message) and how those benefits should be communicated to prospective students.

 Actually communicating the brand is the next goal.
-Finding potential student target markets are essential, but the Department must be able to send them the message through a student-used media.
-After doing so, maintaining the brand will help continue to draw students in, as well as making the message seem new and current through various uses of social media.
+Finding potential student target markets are essential, but the Department must be able to send them the message through a student-used media, like the popular Facebook and YouTube.
+After doing so, maintaining the brand will help continue to draw students in, as well as making the message more relevant, new and current through various uses of social media.

 To make use of personal branding tools, the Department should become aware of the multiple types of social media that can be used.
 Lon Safko and David Brake, in their The Social Media Bible, compile of all of the current means through which social media can be utilized.
 Social media refers to activities, practices, and behaviors among communities of people who gather online to share information, knowledge, and opinions using conversational media.
 “Social media is about enabling conversation among your audience or market,” the authors write.
 To be able to use social media, you must have a niche, or target market where you send your message.
 For the Department, finding a niche and being able to exploit it will bring in potential students who are interested in business as a degree.
 To do so, the Department must experiment with different types of social media, explore the options, and assess the immediate draw that results.
 A self assessment within the organization is essential to focusing the social media strategy.
+Doing so, will ultimately target the ideal student the Business Adminstration Department is looking for and the best practices of attracting that type of student.

 Once the appropriate social media is discovered and evaluated, it can correctly be used to target prospective students.
-In Marketing to the Campus Crowd, David Morrison elaborates how to sell to college students or potential college students.
+In Marketing to the Campus Crowd, David Morrison elaborates how to sell to college students or to potential college students.
 Once creating a personal brand, you have to generate brand awareness, and this can be achieved in many different ways.
 Handing out “freebies” is one of the easiest ways to get college student’s attention.
 For example, a small USB “thumb drive” filled with business department information would be a technological and innovative “give away” to prospective students.
 Correlating with the message that the Department is “hip and trendy” and utilizes current technology, showcasing this message through visuals on a website would further accentuate the message.
+Showing a consistent message is also essential to the success of the Saint Mary’s Business Department brand.